ductsoup/Raspberry-Pi-IoT-Water-Quality-Controller/README.md

-# Raspberry Pi Water Quality Controller
+# Raspberry Pi IoT Water Quality Controller
 A Raspberry Pi based controller that can be used for process water treatment, hydroponics, aeroponics, aquaponics, reef tanks and similar applications.

 ## Overview